Diagnofish/.github/profile/README.md

 Community cooperation and contributions are greatly appreciated!
 We'd love to talk to you, whether you're a developer, subject matter expert, or just interested in our projects.
 Join us as we transform the field of aquaculture and change the world for the better!

 ## Contact Us
 Have questions, ideas, or just want to say hello to us?
-Reach out through the following channels:

-- Email: mufidfarhan68@gmail.com

 Let's embark on this diagnofish journey together!